 Full of Faith -- Daily devotionals to motivate and encourage people who are facing life-style changes.
 Thoughts or a prayer often comes to light on this group's page.

 Full of Faith Accountability -- This group affords the opportunity to talk about what you are feeling.
 Some share their intended plans of eating for the day, and/or their action plans for living God-honoring lives.
 We hope to encourage others to stand firm in their desires to be free from struggles around food and warped body images.

-Full of Faith Phone Meetings -- We record the Monday and Wednesday evening meetings, Saturday morning and Sunday afternoon meetings.
+Full of Faith Phone Meetings -- We record the Monday and Wednesday evening meetings and Tuesday and Thursdays Kick-Start meetings.
 This group stores them for the members who are unable to attend.

 "Two are better than one, because they have a good return for their work: If one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up!
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken."
 (Ecclesiastes 4:9-10, 12, New International Version)

 'Open my eyes to see wonderful things in your Word.
 I am but a pilgrim here on earth: how I need a map—and your commands are my chart and guide.
 I long for your instructions more than I can tell."
 (Psalm 119:18-20, The Living Bible)